isomerpages/nlb-biblioasia/_holding-area/From Betty of Balmoral Road to Emily of Emerald Hill: A New Look At Stella Kon’s Classic Play.md

 [^25]: Correspondence with Chin San Sooi, 5 December 2023.
 A few years after staging Kon’s _A Breeding Pair_, Chin impressed the German Embassy in Malaysia in 1974 by successfully staging German playwright Bertolt Brecht’s _The Caucasian Chalk Circle_ in an innovatively minimalist style, using only 10 actors instead of the original 50.
 In _Lady White_, the very first play Chin wrote and directed in 1976, he creatively turned the audience into a fellow actor by making an actor approach someone in the audience to read his fortune.
 His _Refugees:_ _Images_, a critique of the Malaysian government’s treatment of refugees, completed in 1980, was meant to become the first Malaysian musical although it was banned from being performed for two decades.

 [^26]: Correspondence with Chin San Sooi, 5 December 2023.
-The premiere was done in an ad hoc manner, with a temporary stage and electricity drawn from the main office for lighting and air conditioning.
+The premiere was done in an ad hoc manner, with a temporary stage and electricity drawn from the main office for lighting and air-conditioning.

 [^27]: J.C.
 Forou, “A Story Told, a Cultural Sub-Type Vitalised,” _New Straits Times_, 2 December 1984.
 (From KLIK)